opencardware/car_plans/README.md

 ### Am I free to make modifications to the files and code in this repo, and can I share my modifications/ideas with others?
 Yes!
 This is an open source project.
 You are 100% free to do whatever you want with the stuff in this repo.
 Your creativity is enthusiastically encouraged.
-Please refer to the license for more details.
+Please refer to the [license](LICENSE) for more details.

 ### I found some mistakes or I have questions about how to complete a step.
 Where can I request fixes, ask questions, or submit comments/suggestions?
 For help with specific steps in the project or fix requests, please create an Issue (and please follow the template).
 For other questions, comments, or suggestions, please email them to opencardware@gmail.com.

-## Materials and supplies